MathematicusLucian/portfolio-data-service-fastapi/README.md

 # Portfolio Data Service

->*A lightweight **Python: 3.12** microservice utilising FastAPI, Asyncio, Pydantic, and Motor to fetch data from a MongoDB instance to populate my portfolio Angular website.*
+>*A lightweight **Python: 3.12** microservice deployed to AWS.
+Employed FastAPI, Asyncio, Pydantic, and Motor to fetch data from a MongoDB instance to populate my portfolio Angular website.*

 ## Features